Menu

 Professional Licensure Disclosure

-The U.S. Department of Education regulation, 34 CFR 668.43 (a) (5) (v), requires an institution to disclose whether an academic program will fulfill educational requirements for licensure or certification for each state in which a student is enrolled and taking classes.
+The U.S. Department of Education regulations, 34 CFR 668.43 (a) (5) (v), requires an institution to disclose whether an academic program will fulfill educational requirements for licensure or certification for each state in which a student is enrolled and taking classes.
 Further, effective July 1, 2024, federal regulation requires institutions of higher education to make a determination whether a Title IV eligible academic program that leads to professional licensure or certification meets the educational requirements for licensure/certification in the U.S. State where the institution is located and the U.S. States where “distance education” students are located at the time of initial enrollment in the program, as well as U.S. States where the program is advertised as meeting such requirements, and if applicable, the U.S. State where students attest they intend to be licensed/certified.

+Our academic programs leading to licensure only accept distance education students who are located in and intend to practice in New York State.
+(See "Student Location Procedures.")
 New York State prides itself in the high quality of its licensed and certified professionals.
 For the protection of its citizens, each license and certificate has requirements that individuals must meet in order to be licensed or certified in New York State.
 A number of programs at SUNY Downstate lead to eligibility for a professional license or certification that is required for employment.
 Such programs are carefully designed to meet and exceed these requirements.
+The below programs at SUNY Downstate Health Sciences University are registered by the New York State Education Department and thus meet the initial educational requirements for licensure/certification for New York State.

 Programs this applies to:

-- College of Medicine: Doctor of Medicine
+• College of Medicine: Doctor of Medicine

-- College of Nursing: Accelerated Bachelor’s of Science in Nursing; the Registered Nurse to Bachelor of Science program in Nursing; Masters of Science in Nursing- with concentrations in Family Nurse Practitioner, Women’s Health Nurse Practitioner; Advanced Certificate in Family Nurse Practitioner, Advanced Certificate in Women’s Health Primary Care Nurse Practitioner and Doctor of Nursing Practice
+• College of Nursing: Accelerated Bachelor’s of Science in Nursing; the Registered Nurse to Bachelor of Science program in Nursing; Masters of Science in Nursing- with concentrations in Family Nurse Practitioner, Women’s Health Nurse Practitioner; Advanced Certificate in Family Nurse Practitioner, Advanced Certificate in Women’s Health Primary Care Nurse Practitioner and Doctor of Nursing Practice

-Last Updated: April, 2025
+Last Updated: March 2026

 College of Medicine